What Should You Ask a Disability Lawyer?

 Contact Social Security Attorneys Who Care

-Mr. Frye and our firm have succeeded in obtaining benefits for hundreds of disabled Michigan citizens.
+Our firm have succeeded in obtaining benefits for hundreds of disabled Michigan citizens.
 You can benefit from direct, hands-on knowledge of proceedings in your local office.
 In addition, you can count on receiving thoughtful, solid answers to your questions — whether you are intimidated by the application process or must decide how to proceed after a claim denial.

 Whatever your exact circumstances, we are prepared to review your case and focus on how we can help you get the benefits you need and deserve.
 To get answers and move forward with your claim, please request a free consultation today.
 You can call us at (734) 485-7000, or contact our offices online.